 Having a baby: Yep, that’s right folks.
 Having a baby qualifies as a short-term disability.
 It's not what most people think of as eligible for a short-term disability claim, but it is.

 Complications from pregnancy: This can come into play if your doctor orders bed rest during your pregnancy and you’re not able to perform your job duties bedside.
 You thought I was going to say seaside, didn't you?
 We wish.

-A severe or lengthy illness: Not all illness is long-term, and that’s where short-term disability can kick in.
+A severe illness: Not all illness is long-term, and that’s where short-term disability can kick in.
 If you receive a cancer diagnosis, you may be able to go back to work in 6 to 12 weeks.
 That’s when short-term disability would be available.

 An injury that causes temporary disability: Not to be confused with getting injured at work.
 That would fall under your employer’s workers' compensation policy.
 Instead, this is an injury you sustain outside the workplace that hinders your ability to perform your job duties, again for a short period.

 Who Needs Individual Short-Term Disability Insurance and Why?

 Everyone who has an income should carry some sort of short-term disability insurance.
 A lot of employers provide this coverage, but just like any other coverage, it’s not likely to be enough.
 Be sure to check with your independent insurance agent for needed additional benefits if this coverage is offered through your workplace.